finos/common-domain-model/documentation/source/documentation.rst

 Primitive Event
 ^^^^^^^^^^^^^^^

 **Primitive events are the building block components used to specify business events in the CDM**.
 They describe the fundamental state-transition components that impact the trade state during its lifecycle.
-The trade state always transitions to and from one a ``TradeState`` data type.
+The trade state always transitions from and to a ``TradeState`` data type.

-Most of the primitive events include ``before`` and ``after`` trade state attributes that define the state transition in terms of evolution in the trade state.
-The exceptions are ``ObservationPrimitive`` and ``TransferPrimitive``.
+The primitive events include ``before`` and ``after`` attributes can then define the evolution of the trade state by taking the differences between ``before`` and ``after`` trade states.

-The ``before`` attribute is included as a reference using the ``[metadata reference]`` annotation, because by definition the primitive event points to a state that *already* exists.
-By contrast, the ``after`` state provides a full definition of that object, because that state is occurring for the first time and it is the occurrence of the primitive event that triggers a transition to that new state.
-By tying each state in the lifecycle to a previous state, primitive events are one of the mechanisms by which *lineage* is implemented in the CDM.
+The ``before`` attribute is included as a reference using the ``[metadata reference]`` annotation, because by definition the primitive event points to a trade state that *already* existed.
+By contrast, the ``after`` trade state provides a full definition of that object, because that trade state is occurring for the first time and it is the occurrence of the primitive event that triggered a transition to that new trade state.
+By tying each trade state in the lifecycle to a previous trade state, primitive events are one of the mechanisms by which *lineage* is implemented in the CDM.

 A ``PrimitiveEvent`` object consists of one of the primitive components, as captured by the ``one-of`` condition.
 The list of primitive events can be seen in the ``PrimitiveEvent`` type definition: